Which four words are demonstrative determiners?

 Are all demonstratives determiners?

 What these three examples also demonstrate is that not all demonstratives are determiners.
 The four demonstrative determiners in English ‘this’, ‘that’, ‘these’ and ‘those’ may be pronouns too if they replace a noun rather than distinguish it, and some adverbs such as ‘here’ and ‘there’ are clearly also determiners.
-For the purposes of the remainder of this short course however, we focus only on the four ‘th-’ words.
+For the purposes of the remainder of this short reader however, we focus only on the four ‘th-’ words.

 What are the grammar rules of demonstratives?